 Affiliate programs and networks

 Affiliates are managed within an affiliate program.
 This affiliate program is run on a platform where a business places its offers and affiliates sign up to promote these offers and bring new customers to the business.
 In return, affiliates receive compensation, usually a percentage of each sale or a fixed sum for bringing in new customers.
-For example, Supermetrics offers 20% lifetime commissions for every subscription purchase made by your referrals.
+For example, Supermetrics offers 20% recurring commissions for every subscription purchase made by your referrals.

 Another important term in affiliate marketing is affiliate network.
 Put simply, it’s a collection of both affiliate programs and affiliates.
 A major difference between the two is that within affiliate programs businesses only have affiliates that promote their products.
 In the network, affiliates are free to join and promote multiple products and services in different categories.
 The network manages all transactions internally and gets a share of the transactions.
 Therefore, by joining a network, a company needs to pay for both the network and the affiliates.